 I'm just going to outline a few do's and dont's from someone who often gets 2-3 patterns in the mail each day.

 - Iron the pattern pieces if they are crumpled beyond recognition.
 You'll need to pull them out anyways if you're going to make sure all of the pieces are there, so take a few extra seconds to iron them if they're a mess.

 - Put the pattern in some sort of plastic baggie.
 Resealable ones are really nice but they cost more.
 The simplest and least expensive way to protect them is with a bit of kitchen plastic wrap (don't use the new sticky cling wrap!).
 I don't personally recommend this method as it makes it difficult for the buyer to unwrap the pattern.
 Instead, use tissue paper or even a scrap of fabric.

 - If you like, throw in a little extra something for a good customer.
 Some of the goodies I have found with my patterns are a cute card of buttons, a bit of ribbon or bias tape, an old postcard and more. --Make sure it's lightweight though, you don't want to pay more for shipping.

 |I recently purchased some panties from Ohhh Lulu and I was delighted with the entire package even before I opened it!|

-- Don't tape the hell out of the package either.
+- Don't tape the hell out of the mailing package either.
 Just use a strong envelope (manilla is great) and a strip of packaging tape on the seal.
-Packages that have tons of tape on them are very hard to open and there's a good chance that your customer will damage the pattern attempting to get it out with a bowie knife, can opener, meat cleaver etc. Be sure tow write DO NOT BEND on the envelope.
+Packages that have tons of tape on them are very hard to open and there's a good chance that your customer will damage the pattern attempting to get it out with a bowie knife, can opener, meat cleaver etc. Be sure to write DO NOT BEND on the envelope.
 Mail carriers don't know not to bend sewing patterns unless you tell them!